susMdT/Nigerald/HTB/Lame.md

 ---
 <img src="https://github.com/susMdT/Nigerald/blob/master/assets/images/Lame_Big.png?raw=true" unselectable="on" class="Box_Logo" />

 Lame is an easy level box on HackTheBox and covers many basics.
 There are multiple approaches for this box and overall it was pretty fun.
+My approach was to exploit the `distccd` service to gain a foothold, and then using `rlogin` to gain root, as it required no password.

 # Walkthrough
 Start off by performing a complete, general nmap scan `nmap -p-`